mathwizard1232/django-book/README.md

 not previously seen, the OpenLibrary API is called for lookup and confirmation screens are used for the new entries.

 ## Known Issues
-* Need to decide how to handle complete sets for list view (probably hide the individual volumes and show the overall multivolume Work vs currently it appears as unshelved; leaving for now until I get back to reshelving)
 * Lookup of author should give more information on confirmation
 * Lookup of book should give more information on confirmation
 * Visuals/UX inconsistent (UI text with background color set or not / CSS breaks)